Norfolk Fire & Rescue Service privacy notice

 • The National Fire Chief’s Council

-We will also share your information, subject to contractual and other legal safeguards, with organisations contracted by us to provide a service to the council or directly to you.
+We may also share your information, subject to contractual and other legal safeguards, with organisations contracted by us to provide a service to the council or directly to you.
 These service providers are known as data processors and have a legal obligation under GDPR and to us to look after your personal information and only use it for providing that service.

 How we keep your information